AyalYakobe/AirPollutionByPolitics/journal.md

 - # Climate Data Review: Entry 7
 - data almost done upload
 - busy last week. will have a lot of time this coming week

+- - # Climate Data Review: Entry 8
+- data ALMOST DONE: 12GB / 14 GB uploaded
+- began working on creating a metric for score legilsation. this includes the percent vote a bill recived and wehther it was climate related.